 ARIES is a networked software technology that redefines sustainability assessment and valuation for decision-making.
 The ARIES approach to mapping natural capital, natural processes, human beneficiaries, and service flows to society is a powerful new way to visualize, value, and manage the ecosystems on which the human economy and well-being depend.

-ARIES is an intelligent modeler rather than a single model or collection of models.
+ARIES is an artificial intelligent modeller rather than a single model or collection of models.
 ARIES chooses ecological process models where appropriate, and turns to simpler models where process models do not exist or are inadequate.
 Based on a simple user query, ARIES builds all the agents involved in the nature/society interaction, connects them into a flow network, and creates the best possible models for each agent and connection.
-The result is a detailed, adaptive, and dynamic assessment of the real system providing benefits.
+The result is a detailed, adaptive, and dynamic assessment of how nature provides benefits to people.

-ARIES is based on the radically novel k.LAB technology, which allows models and data to be contributed by independent researchers, hosted on the network, and automatically assembled into model workflows built upon a simple query by a user.
-The technology, not specific of ecosystem services, is the first operational example of semantically integrated, distributed, collaborative modeling.
-The ARIES ecosystem grows by itself, and each new assessment automatically adopts the best data and models available.
-In 2016, users will be able to not only develop, but also run models directly from the world wide web, enabling a simple, two-step modeling workflow suitable for non-technical users, such as decision makers and their staff.
+ARIES is based on the radically novel k.LAB technology, which allows models and data to be contributed by independent researchers, hosted on a network, and automatically assembled into model workflows following a user’s simple.
+The technology, which can be applied beyond the field of ecosystem services, is the first operational example of semantically integrated, distributed, collaborative modelling.
+As an international network of scientific collaborators contribute data and models, the ARIES system grows by itself, and each new assessment automatically adopts the best data and models available.
+In the next year, users will be able to not only develop, but also run models directly from the world wide web, enabling a simple, two-step modeling workflow suitable for non-technical users, such as decision makers and their staff.